syncfusion-content/winui-docs/winui/Barcode/Symbology-Customization.md

 documentation: ug
 ---

-# Symbology Properties
+# Symbology Customization
 Each Barcode symbol can be associated with properties that may affect that specific bar code.

 ## One Dimensional Barcode Properties
+### EnableCheckSum
  The [EnableCheckSum](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.UnidimensionalBarcode.html#Syncfusion_UI_Xaml_Controls_Barcode_UnidimensionalBarcode_EnableCheckSum) property enables the redundancy check using a check digit, the decimal equivalent of a binary parity bit.
 It consists of a single digit computed from the other digits in the message.

+ ### ShowCheckSum
  The check digit can be shown in the barcode or kept hidden by using the [ShowCheckSum](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.UnidimensionalBarcode.html#Syncfusion_UI_Xaml_Controls_Barcode_UnidimensionalBarcode_ShowCheckSum) property.

+### EncodeStartStopSymbols
 The [EncodeStartStopSymbols](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.UnidimensionalBarcode.html#Syncfusion_UI_Xaml_Controls_Barcode_UnidimensionalBarcode_EncodeStartStopSymbols) property adds Start and Stop symbols to signal a bar code reader that a bar code has been scanned.

 {% tabs %}